-- 1) Number of trucks weighed by portable and static scales - 2) Number of overweight assessments issued - 3) Number of 72-Hour Trip Permits Issued - 4) Number of vehicles inspected 4.
-Overview of the Agency 5- year Strategic Plan CTED will continue to enforce state and federal laws to promote the safety of the drivers across the state by performing safety compliance checks as well as conducting traffic enforcement stops.
-5. External/Internal Assessment - The increase in demand for online shopping due to the pandemic and supply chain disruption requires the agency to hire and train more public safety inspectors to ensure safe travels and compliance of commercial motor carriers. - The rapidity of technological advancements in commercial transportation organizations to alleviate driver shortages will require the agency to further train personnel to identify defects conducive to unsafe equipment, driver behavior, or technical error of commercial motor carriers.
-6. Agency Goals, Objectives, Strategies and Measures by Program for FY 2024 through FY 2028 Program 1: Law Enforcement (§77-7-16) Goal A: Ensure all Commercial Motor Carriers safely and legally navigate the Mississippi Highway system.
+- 1) Number of trucks weighed by portable and static scales. - 2) Number of overweight assessments issued. - 3) Number of 72-Hour Trip Permits Issued - 4) Number of vehicles inspected.

+4. Overview of the Agency 5- year Strategic Plan CTED will continue to enforce state and federal laws to promote the safety of drivers across the state by performing safety compliance checks and conducting traffic enforcement stops.
+5. External/Internal Assessment - The increase in demand for goods has increased commercial vehicle traffic, requiring the agency to hire and train more public safety inspectors to ensure safe travels and compliance of commercial motor carriers. - The rapidity of technological advancements in commercial transportation organizations to alleviate driver shortages will require the agency to train personnel further to identify defects conducive to unsafe equipment, driver behavior, or technical error of commercial motor carriers. - Reduction of special fund converted to general funds by Senate Bill 2362 6.
+Agency Goals, Objectives, Strategies, and Measures by Program for FY 2025 through FY 2029 Program 1: Law Enforcement (§77-7-16) Goal A: Ensure all Commercial Motor Carriers safely and legally navigate the Mississippi Highway system.
 Objective A.1.
 Proactively promote commercial vehicle safety and security by enforcing state and federal laws.
 Outcome: Reduction in crashes, injuries, and fatalities involving large trucks and buses.